AML Red Flags: What are Top 10 Indicators?

 6. Suspicious Geographic Activity:

-Suspicious geographic activity should be monitored and investigated, such as customers and related persons traveling to countries with weak or no anti-money laundering regulations.
+Suspicious geographic activity should be monitored and investigated, such as customers and related persons traveling to countries with weak or no AML regulations.

 7. Unusual Wire Transfer/Transaction Patterns: